Home

 It was after that these silver Lab puppies were taken care of and grew up to be bred in hopes of producing more.
 Silver was a colour back then, but since the population of silver labs was small, they were all placed in the chocolate category instead.

-Other sources indicate that a silver gene is now in those Labs that have been formed by gene mutation, which is caused by dormant dilution genes suddenly being expressed.
+Other sources indicate that a silver gene is now in those Labs that have been formed by gene mutation of chocolate, which is caused by dormant dilution genes suddenly being expressed.

 The dangerous thing about these controversies is that some silver Lab puppies are being killed by their own breeders just to protect the standards.